Pay at the School of Work

 Do I get vacation pay?

 Vacation pay is 10.17% and is paid on all hourly work.
-It is paid with salary.
+Vacation pay is included with wages.

 Do adolescents have to pay taxes?